ArtPetrov/selectel-cloud-storage/README.md

 ```

 ### Containers Collection
-`CloudStorage::containers` method returns instance of `ArgentCrusade\Selectel\CloudStorage\Collections\Collection` class with  retrieved containers objects.
+`CloudStorage::containers` method returns instance of `ArtPetrov\Selectel\CloudStorage\Collections\Collection` class with  retrieved containers objects.
 This collection object implements `ArrayAccess`, `Countable`, `Iterator` and `JsonSerializable` interfaces, what makes you able to do these things:

 ```php
 $containers = $storage->containers();